How the corona crisis is changing the relationship between government, industry and the scientific community

 Revitalisation of industry can only succeed through collaboration

 The new spirit of collaboration is a good foundation on which to revitalise the German economy, and it is an opportunity to overcome age-old prejudices between government, industry and the scientific community.
 This new culture of mutual understanding can enable the creation of innovation platforms on which representatives of these groups engage in regular dialogue.
 The discussion will centre around key questions of how we are going to continue to advance our research and technology and bring them to market and enhance our competitivity.

 Public life may have come to a standstill, but creative discourse has picked up speed.
 A lot of things are up for debate: the clear weaknesses of globalisation; the future of the EU; the consequences of the pandemic, which has also led to a competition for global leadership.
 However, the disruption we are currently experiencing can also lead to new types of collaboration and speed up trends that are already starting to emerge.

-Dr Benjamin Seifert has been a Managing Director at Deekeling Arndt/AMO and head of the Berlin office since 1 April 2020.
+Dr Benjamin Seifert is a Managing Director at Deekeling Arndt/AMO and head of the Berlin office.
 He has many years of experience as a communications expert for German ministries as well as for the SPD party leadership and the SPD parliamentary group.
 Margareta Wolf has been one of our Senior Advisors for many years.
 Previously, she was a member of the German parliament (Bundestag) for 13 years, filling various roles, for example as economic policy spokesperson for the directorate of Bündnis 90/Die Grünen (German green party) and as a parliamentary state secretary.